The Dr. STONE Season 3 release date is reportedly going to be in 2023.

 The Dr. STONE Season 2 OP was “Paradise” by Fujifabric, while the ED was “Voice?” by HATENA.

 The first season’s part 1 was “Good Morning World!” by Burnout Syndromes.
 The ending “LIFE” by Rude-α.
 The second cour (Part 2) had “Three Primary Colors” by Pelican Fanclub for the OP, and “Like A Dream” by Saeki YouthK for the ED.

 The first season of Dr. STONE was two cours composed of 24 episodes.
 Dr. STONE Episode 18 began the Stone Wars story arc.
 The ending of the second cour, Dr. STONE Episode 24, aired on December 13, 2019.

 The second season, Dr. STONE Episode 25, began streaming on January 14, 2021.
 It’s been officially confirmed that there will be 11 episodes released in one Blu-Ray/DVD box volume.
 The finale, Dr. STONE Season 2 Episode 11, released on March 25, 2021.

 - Updated December 16, 2021: Added Dr. STONE Season 3 release time frame.

 This article provides everything that is known about Dr. STONE Season 3 (Dr. STONE: Source of the Petrification?) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Dr. STONE Season 3 release date prediction: Is 2022 possible?
+Dr. STONE Season 3 release date prediction: Is early 2023 possible?

 As of the last update, TMS Entertainment or any company related to the production of the anime has not officially confirmed the exact Dr. STONE Season 3 release date.
 However, the production of another Dr. STONE sequel has been announced.